Income Tax & Other Taxes

-Bank Deposit Schemes for Non-Resident Indians
+Bank Deposit Schemes for Non-Resident in India

-Non-Resident External (NRE) Accounts: These Accounts can be opened by Non Resident Indians individually or jointly with other Non Resident Indian(s).
+- Non-Resident External (NRE) Accounts: These Accounts can be opened by Non Resident in India individually or jointly with other Non Resident in India(s).
 The accounts can be opened in Savings Bank, Current Account, Term/Fixed Deposit with monthly/quarterly interest payment or Term/Fixed Deposit with interest reinvestment types.
-The account holders can grant Power of Attorney to Resident Indians to operate upon their Savings Bank or Current Accounts.
-The accounts are maintained indian Rupees.
+The account holders can grant Power of Attorney to Resident in India to operate upon their Savings Bank or Current Accounts.
+The accounts are maintained in Indian Rupees.
 View salient features of NRE Accounts

-Non-Resident Ordinary (NRO) Accounts: These accounts can be opened by Non Resident Indians individually or jointly with other Non Resident or Resident Indian(s).
-These accounts can also be opened by Resident Indians by foreign inward remittance.
-The accounts are maintained indian Rupees.
+- Non-Resident Ordinary (NRO) Accounts: These accounts can be opened by Non Resident in India individually or jointly with other Non Resident or Resident in India(s).
+These accounts can also be opened by Resident in India by foreign inward remittance.
+The accounts are maintained in Indian Rupees.
 View salient features of NRO Accounts.